-If THRESHOLD TRACING and EXERN TEACH are set to OFF, the TEACH VALUE is the reference
+If THRESHOLD TRACING and EXERN TEACH are set to OFF, the TEACH VALUE is the reference value.

 If THRESHOLD TRACING is set to ON, automatic threshold tracing is activated.
-The current reference value REF is cyclically adapted to compensate a lowering of the current SIG value, e.g. due to increasing
+The current reference value REF is cyclically adapted to compensate a lowering of the current RAW value, e.g. due to increasing dirt accumulation.